 Design Research Continues to be (re)Defined

 These brief examples of design research merely nick the surface of what design research is and what it can be.
-Much discussion is taking place between researchers, educators, and practitioners on how design research should be conducted and if it should be divided into levels like basic, applied, and clinical research much like in medicine.
+Much discussion is taking place between researchers, educators, and practitioners on how design research should be conducted and if it should be divided into basic, applied, and clinical research, much like in medicine.
 Suffice it to say these debates will likely continue for a long time but also that the dialogue is important.
-Society has much to gain from studying the things humans make in order to better understand their effects.
+Society has much to gain from studying the things humans make to understand their effects better.

 Frayling, Christopher.
 “Research in Art and Design.”
 Royal College of Art Research Papers 1, no. 1 (1993): 1–5.